kirame09/sparkpost-api-documentation/services/tracking-domains.md

 Tracking domains are used in engagement tracking to report opens and clicks in your messages.
 When open and click tracking is enabled, you can set up a tracking domain which wraps the tracking pixel and all links in your messages.

-For example, in SparkPost.com, the system tracking domain is spgo.io.
+As an example, for SparkPost.com, the tracking domain is spgo.io.
 Your message contains a link to http://www.some-website.com/some-article.
 That link gets wrapped and the resulting HTML would look something like this:

 ```html
 <a href="http://spgo.io/e/nInKCLCf9wnO2brop7RTsg...">Check out this excellent article</a>